hasanosman2020/udacityCapstoneTravelApp/README.md

 6. Usability: The app's features are all usable across modern desktops, tablets, and phone browsers.

 7. Extra Features.
+- Using the REST Countries API to provide further information on the user's country of destination.
 - Displaying the duration of the trip and the number of days remaining till the start of the trip.
-- Using the REST Countries API to provide further information on the user's country of destination.
 - Incorporating the weather icons when displaying the weather forecast.
-- Displaying the forecast for several days rather than for just a single day.
+- Displaying the weather forecast for 15 days rather than for just a single day.

 **Installing and Running the Travel App**

+Note: for Udacity submission, filler API keys have been replaced by the user's info for ease of use.However, the standard procedure is described in the following paragraph.

 In order to use the APIs you will need to register with the APIs listed above.
 After registering with all 3 APIs:
 - create a .env file at the root of the project;